-There are about 50 of us on a Sunday morning in the building and following on online.
+There are about 50 of us on a Sunday in person, with more following on online.
 We're from different nationalities, backgrounds and ages from 5 to 85!
 The one thing that unites us is our love for Jesus Christ and our gratefulness for his amazing rescue.

 When do we meet?

-We meet together each Sunday to worship God, learn from the Bible, and enjoy fellowship with one another.
+We meet together each Sunday morning at 10:30am to worship God, learn from the Bible, and enjoy fellowship with one another.
+We meet again on Sunday evenings for a service with a focus on prayer.
 We meet during the week in each other's homes for deeper Bible study, applying what God says to our lives.

 A loving community...

 Church is so much more than what takes place in organised groups and services.
 We want to be a church who support one another when times are tough, and who encourage one another to live the Christian life 24/7, to grow more and more like Jesus, and to show those we rub shoulders with every day something of the love of God.

 Our church is made up of people of all ages and backgrounds.
 In fact, people just like you!
 So whether you'd call yourself a Christian or you're just looking, we'd love to get to know you.